-This is a reading and lecture course which gives to the student understanding of some of the great books in the field of history, the effect on society, and the authors who wrote them.
-Credit toward gradution is not given for both History 183 and 183K.
+This is a reading and lecture course which gives to the student an understanding of some of the great books in the field of history, their effect on society, and the authors who wrote them.
+Credit toward graduation is not given for both History 183 and 183K.